Wisconsin vs. SMU College Basketball Predictions & Picks - November 22

 Wisconsin Performance Insights

-- The Badgers' +40 scoring differential (outscoring opponents by eight points per game) is a result of scoring 75.4 points per game (188th in college basketball) while allowing 67.4 per outing (133rd in college basketball).
+- The Badgers have a +40 scoring differential, topping opponents by eight points per game.
+They're putting up 75.4 points per game to rank 185th in college basketball and are giving up 67.4 per contest to rank 131st in college basketball.

-- Wisconsin wins the rebound battle by an average of five boards.
-It is recording 31.6 rebounds per game (265th in college basketball) compared to its opponents' 26.6 per contest.
+- Wisconsin is 264th in the nation at 31.6 rebounds per game.
+That's five more than the 26.6 its opponents average.

-- Wisconsin makes 5.6 three-pointers per game (301st in college basketball) at a 32.2% rate (195th in college basketball), compared to the 6.8 per contest its opponents make while shooting 34.3% from deep.
+- Wisconsin makes 5.6 three-pointers per game (302nd in college basketball) while shooting 32.2% from deep (195th in college basketball).
+It is making 1.2 fewer threes per contest than its opponents, who drain 6.8 per game while shooting 34.3%.

-- Wisconsin has committed 4.2 fewer turnovers per game than its opponents, averaging 10.2 (81st in college basketball play) while forcing 14.4 (82nd in college basketball).
+- Wisconsin has committed 4.2 fewer turnovers per game than its opponents, averaging 10.2 (80th in college basketball action) while forcing 14.4 (78th in college basketball).

 SMU Performance Insights

-- SMU has come out ahead in the turnover battle by 4.2 per game, committing 10.4 (95th in college basketball) while forcing 14.6 (77th in college basketball).
+- SMU has won the turnover battle on average this season, committing 10.4 per game (94th in college basketball) while forcing 14.6 (73rd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.